Taritsyn/WebMarkupMin/src/WebMarkupMin.Core/readme.txt

-   support the more powerful algorithms of minification: WebMarkupMin.MsAjax (contains minifier-adapters for the Microsoft Ajax Minifier - https://github.com/microsoft/ajaxmin), WebMarkupMin.Yui (contains minifier-adapters for YUI Compressor for .NET - https://github.com/YUICompressor-NET/YUICompressor.NET) and WebMarkupMin.NUglify (contains minifier-adapters for the NUglify - https://github.com/trullock/NUglify).
+   support the more powerful algorithms of minification: WebMarkupMin.MsAjax (contains minifier-adapters for the Microsoft Ajax Minifier - https://github.com/microsoft/ajaxmin), WebMarkupMin.Yui (contains minifier-adapters for the YUI Compressor for .NET - https://github.com/YUICompressor-NET/YUICompressor.NET) and WebMarkupMin.NUglify (contains minifier-adapters for the NUglify - https://github.com/trullock/NUglify).